Andres-Villarroel/CS360-Mobile-Architect-Programming/README.md

   the items from the inventory was the most difficult function as I knew absolutely nothing about it.
 I read through many online articles and videos on how to implement it.
 It eventually did work out and I am quite satisfied with the result.

-In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
+-In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?

   The recycler view component that took items from the database and displayed it in grid view best demonstrated my skills, knowledge and experience.
   My debugging, research, creativity, and problem solving skills were put to the test to implement a feature that, up to this point, I did not even know